Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Pipette Models
 ==============

-The first parameter of the :py:meth:`~.ProtocolContext.load_instrument` method is the pipette's *API load name*.
-The load name tells your robot which attached pipette you're going to use in a protocol.
-The table below lists the API load names for the currently available Flex and OT-2 pipette models.
+The pipette's load name is the first parameter of the ``load_instrument()`` method.
+It tells your robot which attached pipette you're going to use in a protocol.
+The table below lists the API load names for the currently available Flex and OT-2 pipettes.

 .. tabs::